-The introduction of the Ford Mustang in 1964 created a new class of American automobile called "pony car".
+The introduction of the Ford Mustang in 1964 created a new class of American automobile called the "pony car".
 The class describes a group of affordable, sporty cars with long hoods and short rear decks.
 At its peak, the class included the Chevrolet Camaro, Pontiac Firebird, AMC Javelin, Plymouth Barracuda, and Dodge Challenger.
 Read more

 Reaching dealer's showrooms in September of 1966, the 1967 Camaro was Chevrolet's response to the wildly successful Ford Mustang.